neurodebian/neurodebian/sphinx/vm.rst

 .. image:: pics/vm_settings.jpg

 The virtual machine logs yourself in automatically.
+This is the default account:

+:user: brain
+:password: neurodebian

+:root password: neurodebian

-The name of the virtual machine user is `brain` and the password is `neurodebian`.
-The *root* password is also `neurodebian`.
-In most cases, however, you should not be forced to type the password, since `sudo` is configured to work without it.
+In most cases you should not be forced to type the password, because ``sudo`` is configured to work without it.

 .. note::